seyed0123/OXDebate/README.md

 ```

 ### Frontend Setup
-Navigate to the client directory, install the frontend dependencies and start the front-end server:
+Navigate to the client directory, install the frontend dependencies, and start the front-end server:

 ```bash
 cd front